Advanced GTO, Poker Basics

 PeakGTO Poker ELO Rating

 PeakGTO uses an adapted ELO system to evaluate the player’s performance and results when playing against the Trainer.
-This system uses a rather complex but effective formula that fits the unique nature of poker decision-making and gameplay.
+This system uses a complex yet effective formula that aligns with the unique nature of poker decision-making and gameplay.

 Just like ELO in chess, the adapted poker ELO rating is not a measure of the player’s absolute strength.
-It is designed in a way where player’s rating is adjusted every hand, comparing their performance with expected outcomes.
+It is designed to adjust the player’s rating after every decision by comparing their performance against expected outcomes.

 The Poker ELO formula used by PeakGTO is: E’ = E + B + EMC, where:

-• E: Current ELO rating of player A before the hand.
+• E: Current ELO rating of player A before the action.

-• E’: New ELO rating of player A after the hand.
+• E’: New ELO rating of player A after the action.

 • B: Best answer factor